Taylor's Response To Accusations She Stole A Black-Owned Business' Logo Says A Lot

-Taylor Swift's Response To Accusations She Stole A Black-Owned Business' Logo Says A Lot
+Taylor Swift's Response To Accusations She Stole A Black-Owned Business's Logo Says A Lot

 Rasool is the founder of a luxury online store called The Folklore, which delivers "Africa and the diaspora’s top contemporary designer brands" to customers, according to the store's Instagram.
 When Swift dropped her album's new merchandise, those who follow Rasool and shop at The Folklore immediately noticed the similarities in their logos and let her know.